 Strategy Type Description Internal competitive recruitment For appointments where the role is open to candidates University-wide.
-External competitive recruitment For appointments where the role is open to candidates both University-wide and externally Intra-team recruitment For appointments where the role is open to candidates from within the team where the role exists; which may be a specific team, Unit/School or College/Division.
+External competitive recruitment For appointments where the role is open to candidates both University-wide and externally.
+Intra-team recruitment For appointments where the role is open to candidates from within the team where the role exists; which may be a specific team, Unit/School or College/Division.
 This may also include an Expression of Interest process for secondment.
 Direct appointment Appointment of a candidate who has been identified based on their specialist skills and knowledge.
 Sessional Academic Expression of Interest (EOI) To create a register of suitable sessional academic staff, open to candidates both University-wide and externally that may be appointed on a casual basis for up to twelve (12) months.
 Generally, an EOI will be conducted annually.
-Appointment by invitationAppointment by invitationUsed in exceptional circumstances for the appointment of outstanding academic or professional staff where the appointment is important to the strategic direction and reputation of the University, and the candidate to be appointed has been identified. may include: a. where the proposed appointment is required in a short timeframe to secure an outstanding candidate or to meet urgent or critical operational needs; b. where the proposed appointment would provide a major competitive advantage t University; c. where any breach of confidentiality would place the appointee and the appointment risk; or d. in other exceptional circumstances.
-Appointment by invitation must be approved by the Vice-Chancellor.
-Executive search firm or recruitment agency engagement An external provider is engaged, at an additional cost to the University (costs to be distributed), to identify potential candidates and/or provide other specialist support throughout the recruitment process.
+Appointment by invitation Used in exceptional circumstances for the appointment of outstanding academic or professional staff where the appointment is important to the strategic direction and reputation of the University, and the candidate to be appointed has been identified.
+This may include: a. where the proposed appointment is required in a short timeframe to secure an outstanding candidate or to meet urgent or critical operational needs: Executive search firm or recruitment agency engagement An external provider is engaged, at an additional cost to the University (costs to be distributed), to identify potential candidates and/or provide other specialist support throughout the recruitment process.